Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 Typically, there is nothing superfluous; the unnecessary is consistently removed and the design is reduced to the essential elements of each product.

-This clear yet warm theme, combined with the calming nature of a large, light-filled room without any clutter, is partly the reason why Scandinavian design is so popular.
+This clear yet warm theme, combined with the calming nature of a spacious, light-filled room free of any clutter, is partly the reason why Scandinavian design is so popular.

 This type of Nordic minimalism allows people to bring peace and comfort into their homes.
 Rooms designed according to this interior design philosophy feel inviting and full of vitality without being intrusive.